 This package will significantly increase the already overwhelming burden that divorce and custody cases place on the judicial system.
-Although parents would be required to attempt to use alternative dispute resolution to resolve their disagreements, they are allowed, and indeed may be expected, to appeal to circuit court and on up in certain instances.
-It seems unlikely to expect that at least one of the parties won't disagree with the decision of the arbitrator, and in fact, if the arbitrator attempts to reach some middle ground it is likely that both parties will disagree with the decision.
+Although parents would be required to attempt to use alternative dispute resolution to resolve their disagreements, they are allowed, and indeed may be expected, to appeal to the circuit court and on up in certain instances.
+It seems unlikely to expect that the resolution offered through the parenting plan's means of dispute resolution will be readily accepted by the parties.
+In fact, experience would indicate that it seems likely that at least one of the parties will disagree with the decision of the mediator or arbitrator, and in fact, if the resolution offered attempts to reach some middle ground it is likely that both parties will disagree with the decision.